Cruise Passenger Assistance

 The Centers for Disease Control (CDC) regulates health and sanitary conditions onboard cruise vessels:

-The U.S. Coast Guard (USCG) maintains information on safety regulations and crime statistics.
+The U.S. Coast Guard (USCG) maintains information on safety regulations.